microsoft/vscode-docs/docs/java/java-debugging.md

 ![Java 9 Support](images/java-debugging/java9.gif)

 The default Debug Console in VS Code doesn't support inputs.
-In case your program need inputs from terminal, you can use integrated terminal within VS Code or external terminal to launch it.
+In case your program need inputs from terminal, you can use Integrated Terminal within VS Code or external terminal to launch it.

 ![Launch in Terminal](images/java-debugging/launch-in-terminal.gif)

 There're a lot of different [options and settings](#_options) available with this Debugger.
-For example, configuring cwd and environment variables could be easily done with launch options.
+For example, configuring the current working directory (cwd) and environment variables could be easily done with launch options.

 ![Configure Variables](images/java-debugging/cwd-env.gif)